shaojun/open_docs/projects/edge/kafka_dependency_on_Jetson.md

 ### kafka dependency on Jetson
 We are going to run deepstream-test4 in this example.
-First let’s install librdkafka
+First install `librdkafka`

 ```